deansher/Cy/README.md

 Documentation
 -------------
 See the notes directory for a rough pile of info.
-Also see the snappit directory for examples.
+Also see the staq directory for examples.